John Philip De Haas

-Early life and career
+Early life and education

-John Philip de Haas was born in 1735 in Holland to John Nicholas de Haas, whose lineage was of Prussian origin, and Maria Landt.
-In 1737, his family emigrated to the Province of Pennsylvania.
+De Haas was born in 1735 in Holland to John Nicholas de Haas, whose lineage was of Prussian origin, and Maria Landt.
+In 1737, his family emigrated to the Province of Pennsylvania in what was then British America.
 By 1739, John Nicholas de Haas had taken out a warrant for "one hundred and fifty acres of land in Lebanon Township," which is now Lebanon County, Pennsylvania and started a farm there.

+Career

+Provincial Battalion of Philadelphia

 De Haas entered the army on December 18, 1757 and was commissioned ensign in the Provincial Battalion of Philadelphia.
 He was stationed at Fort Augusta which was along the Susquehanna River.
 He was promoted to adjutant of the first battalion on April 30, 1758 and saw action during the French and Indian War.
 In September 1758, he was a participant in the expedition to Fort Duquesne and fought in the Battle of Fort Duquesne under the command of John Forbes (British Army officer) and his lieutenant Henry Bouquet.
 The result of the battle was a British loss, but the French subsequently abandoned the fort when they realized they could not hold out against the large number of enemy forces stationed outside the fort.

 He was subsequently promoted to captain on April 28, 1760 and was stationed at Fort Henry.
 In August 1763, he saw action in the Battle of Bushy Run during Pontiac's War under the command of Henry Bouquet.
 He was promoted again on August 22, 1764 to major of the Pennsylvania regiment.

+Pennsylvania Justice of the Peace

 In between the wars, de Haas acquired a lot of land through his military service including, "a tract of land containing eight hundred and nine acres on Bald Eagle Creek."
 He also obtained several nearby tracts along the Beech Creek from his fellow officers.
 His combined land holdings after his service totaled over 1,900 acres and in 1765 he settled in Lebanon, Pennsylvania.
 He was appointed a Justice of the peace and Justice of the Court of Common Pleas by Pennsylvania governor John Penn (governor) for the county of Lancaster and held the position until the start of the American Revolutionary War.

-John Philip de Haas married Eleanor Bingham, the couple managed to have 6 kids: Johann Ludwig de Haas, Charlotta Catharina de Haas, Henrietta de Haas, John Philip de Haas Jr., Jacob de Haas, and Eleonora de Haas.